 Cryptocurrencies popularity is growing among all age groups.
 That being said, millennials are a technologically-savvy group that are adapting to cryptocurrencies and all they have to offer like wildfire.

-Options like Bitcoin draw in millennials and are a big investment opportunity for many young adults.
+Options like Bitcoin draw in Millennials and are a big investment opportunity for many young adults.
 Interestingly enough, there’s also a touch of nostalgia to the space.
 In a way, it feels like it could be the second gold rush.
-Like their ancestors, millennials crave the chance to turn nothing into something.
+Like their ancestors, Millennials crave the chance to turn nothing into something.

+Want to get free Bitcoin?
 Just a reminder guys, one of the easiest ways for you to get started with buying any Bitcoin, Ethereum or Litecoin is with Coinbase.
 (This link will give you $10 free to get started).